m-r-tanha/Knowledge/README.md

 ## Reducing the variance
 A successful approach to reducing the variance of neural network models is to train multiple models instead of a single model and to combine the predictions from these models.
 This is called **Ensemble Learning** and not only reduces the variance of predictions but also can result in predictions that are better than any single model.
+1. Neural network models are nonlinear and have a high variance, which can be frustrating when preparing a final model for making predictions.
+2. Ensemble learning combines the predictions from multiple neural network models to reduce the variance of predictions and reduce generalization error.
+3. Techniques for ensemble learning can be grouped by the element that is varied, such as training data, the model, and how predictions are combined.